-Rustic Knolls is the legacy of Frank Sr and Nora Biffath.
+Rustic Knolls is the legacy of Frank Sr. and Nora Biffath.
 As retirement closed in, the Biffaths realized they wanted to stay active, and subsidize retirement.
-After a few failed attempts, raising Chinchillas in the family attic being one, they fell into the idea of a family camping spot.
+After a few failed business attempts, raising chinchillas in the family attic being one of them, they fell into the idea of a family camping spot.
 Owning 98 acres, and being avid entertainers, this was a logical step.

-In the summer of 2005 the permanent campers went together and donated a flag pole and a inscribed rock in memory of Frank and Nora Biffath thanking them for creating Rustic Knolls Campground.
+In the summer of 2005 the permanent campers went together and donated a flag pole and an inscribed rock in memory of Frank and Nora Biffath thanking them for creating Rustic Knolls Campground.

 2016 saw yet another chapter unfold in the Legacy of Frank and Nora, as the third Frank realized his lifelong dream of owning and operating the family legacy.
 Frank III and his wife Patty will guide an expansion that will include 29 new full hook up and pull thru sites, an additional bathhouse, cabin villages, glamping offerings, as well as more amenities for self directed fun.
 The operating name has changed to reflect our current offering, Rustic Knolls Campsites and Cabins.

 Frank III and Patty are genuinely happy that you have chosen to camp with us, and it’s their wish that you find the “knolls” a wonderful place for making family memories.

 Dozing for the Swimming Lake – 1975 Holiday Weekend